ministryofjustice/opg-docker/base/README.md

 ## CFSSL

 CFSSL binaries are installed.
-On startup the container will run two scripts.
+On startup the container will run these scripts.

-1. 90-cfssl-gencert: Generate it's own certification and try to remote sign it with the CA.
+1. 90-cfssl-gencert: Generate container's own certificate and try to remote sign it with the CA.
 2. 91-cfssl-cacert: Download and install the CA public cert from the CA.

 It can be controlled via the following variables.